tkidman/rally-round/readme.md

 * Flag so points aren't calculated for in progress events ✓
 * Show division in overall driver standings ✓
 * Fix weird movements calculations when points are the same ✓
-* Recalculate diffs in overall and show in overall results
+* Recalculate diffs in overall and show in overall results ✓
+* Relegation zone colours ✓
 * Order 0 points above DNFs
 * Toggle for live / actual points
 * enable cloudfront